Yushil26/UnBoredify/README.md

 IOS:
     1. Navigate to the Builds folder and into IOS
+    2. Extract the unBoredifyMe.app folder
-    2. Install unBoredifyMe.app on your Apple device
+    3. Install unBoredifyMe.app on your Apple device

 ANDROID:
     1. Naviagte to the Builds folder and into Android